sakamies/postcss-gridlover/README.md

 }
 ```

-Take a look at ```test/input.css``` for the css file the Gridlover app uses.
+Take a look at `test/input.css` for the css file the Gridlover app uses.

-- An sx value must be an integer to work.
+- An sx value must be an integer.
 - Values in gr units don't need to be integers, but if you want to maintain a vertical rhythm, you should keep them integers or make sure adding them up (like 1.5 + 0.5) becomes an integer.

-Declare your base values as css variables before you use any gridlover specific values.

-The base values are defined only once for the whole file for now.
-(TODO: they should be block scoped.)
-So if you define a font size in the beginning of the file and at the end of the file, the one at the end of the file will be in effect.

-- `--base-font-size` must be an integer in pixels
-- `--base-line-height` must be a float
-- `--base-scale-factor` must be a float
-- ` --base-units` is either px, em or rem

 ## Installation